 Paper CPR Cards

 Traditionally, paper CPR cards had student name and expiration on the front.
-On the back was the AHA Training Center’s information, the instructor’s information, and a place for the student to sign their name.
+On the back was the AHA Training Center's information, the instructor's information, and a place for the student to sign their name.
 If you were originally issued a paper card and needed a replacement CPR card, you would contact the instructor or Training Center and request one.
 A lost CPR card generally meant you would pay a fee for a replacement of $5-10.
+These cards are no longer in circulation.
+If you took a course prior to 2018 then it is time for recertification.

 Who Has Access To a Replacement CPR Card?